kanow/operations/Readme.rst

 Extension Manual
 =================
+TYPO3 extension to manage (firefighter,Feuerwehr) operations with detailed reports, images used resources or vehicles, google map view for locations, slider and lightbox for images.
+Possibly to use it for other reportable events like THW and so on.

 This is a template manual aiming to pave the way to developers when it comes about documentation.
 The template provides a structure that a developer can take over and, in addition, many useful snippets and examples.
 Documentation is written in reST format.
 Refer to Help writing reStructuredText to get some more insight about the syntax and available reST editors.
 For instance, you might be particularly interested how you can :